s-norolahi/InfinitScrollBar/README.md

 ========================================

 . using angular 11,html 5,css 3
 .
-Fetching data with paging according to the height  of the device
+Define the threshold to display the beginning of the post and display the button to display the entire post . use fetch new data aftre specific second  if dont scroll .
+Fetching data with paging according to the height  of the device . monitoring viewport
 .
 Ability to set the minimum height for each post
+. classify screensize to desktop,tablet,mobile
 . use subject for keep all data and fetch them with every scroll